engine-programming/engine-programming.github.io/content/_index.md

 **Q**: How were the resources listed here chosen?

-**A**: I used many (but not all) of the resources myself.
-Some have been recommended by other people, in which case I at least take a look to check if they are relevant and if they meet basic quality standards.
+**A**: I used many of the resources myself when learning.
+Some have been recommended by other people, in which case I check that they are relevant, that they meet quality standards, and that they fill an obvious gap.
+I avoid adding many redundant resources, if I find a better one I replace the previous one.

 **Q**: Is engine programming right for me?

 **A**: If you just want to make games, use an existing engine such as Unreal or Unity.
-On the other hand, people drawn to making engines are in it for the pleasure of low-level programming, of knowing how everything works and of doing things themselves.
+On the other hand, people drawn to making engines are in it for the pleasure of low-level programming, of knowing how everything works, and of doing things themselves.
 You may find the resources listed here useful even if you do not plan on becoming an engine programmer.

 **Q**: Who wrote this page?

 **A**: I'm Radek Jurga, I work as an engine programmer.
 I studied physics and then learned programming on my own, using many of the resources listed above.
 I wrote this primarily for a friend who I am mentoring, he is a physician in the process of changing career to also become an engine programmer, goal toward which he is making excellent progress.
-I hope that other people will find the page useful too.
+This page is online in the hope that other people will find it useful too.